 - 2-3 tbsp olive oil *can also use butter

 - 3 peeled garlic cloves, minced

 - 1/2 cup broth or stock of your choice

 - 1/2 cup half and half *can sub milk, but please don't go skim here!

 - 1/4 cup fresh parsley

 - kosher salt and fresh cracked black pepper

-Preheat oven to 450 degrees.
-Toss cauliflower florets with olive oil, kosher salt, pepper, and garlic cloves.
+Preheat oven to 450° F. Toss cauliflower florets with olive oil, kosher salt, pepper, and garlic cloves.
 Spread florets on a baking sheet and cook for roughly 25-30 minutes.
-Be sure to toss your florets every 10 minutes to make sure they're browning evenly.
+Be sure to toss your florets every 10 minutes to make sure they are browning evenly.

 Add roasted cauliflower to the pan and coat with the cheese sauce.
 Top with parsley and serve!

 - Use fresh unflavored goat cheese (chèvre) or give an herbed goat cheese a try, like from Vermont Creamery.